-There have been numerous inquiries on how to pronounce these words, so here are some tips:
+There have been numerous inquiries on how to pronounce these words, since the previous blogpost on this topic came out (nasc thíos), so here are some tips:

 To pronounce Mamó: the final vowel is long, so it gets extra emphasis: mam-OH

 To pronounce Móraí: the emphasis is on the first syllable, which sounds like the English word “more” but with a flapped (lightly trilled) “r”: MORR-ee.

 When you see two vowels together in Irish and one of them is marked long, you usually only pronounce the long one: “aí” sounds like “ee”.
 Another example is the surname “Rooney” in Irish: Ó Ruanaí

 To pronounce the flapped “r,” think of how “sure and begorrah” is pronounced.
 Even though neither of these words is actually Irish Gaelic, the “flapped r” sound prevails.
 “Begorrah” might look Irish and sound Irish, but it’s actually a Hiberno-English euphemism for a phrase in English.
 If you know which phrase, how about sharing with other readers by using the “comments” section?
 Hint: it’s related to the traditional Hiberno-English expression, “By Dad!”

 To pronounce Daideo: Although this may look like 1950s Beat jive or Beatnik slang (Daddy-O), it’s not the same!
 The Irish “Daideo” is a two-syllable word, whereas “Daddy-O” is three.
 Also, the “d” in the middle of “Daideo” is pronounced “caol” or “slender” in Irish.
 Depending on what dialect of Irish one speaks, the “slender d” is a little or a lot like the sound “j” in English.
 The “eo” vowel is one long “oh” sound, even though it’s not marked as a long vowel.
 So “Daideo” is pronounced “DADJ-yoh.”